 Open Communication Channels

-- Listen to them intently, especially with regards to social conflicts.
+- Listen to your children intently, especially with regard to social conflicts.
 Support them as they talk and let them express their full range of emotions.
 Then, teach them to soothe themselves and find ways to resolve the issue.

 - Reassure them that you care for them before helping them solve a problem.

 - Engage them in conversation that helps stimulate their critical thinking and problem-solving skills.

 - Be vulnerable and let your kids see you struggle.
 They will learn about persistence, which might even set them up for future success.

 Teach Them Independence